Never forget formulas – 3 daily habits that will only take 10 minutes

 Albert Einstein was once asked how he got so brilliant at solving complex problems, to which he simply replied, “It’s not that I’m smarter, it’s just that I stay with problems longer”.

-When you are practicing solving problems and when some of them give you a hard time, you tend to quit and move on to others.
+When you are solving problems and some of them give you a hard time, you tend to quit and move on to others.
 This is not necessarily the correct approach!

-Explore the difficult problems for an extra 10 minutes, if you can.
+Explore those difficult problems for an extra 10 minutes if you can.
 The more effort you put in understanding a problem, the better you get at understanding the formulas that go into solving the problem.
-You may or may not solve the problem in 10 minutes.
-But you will understand the formula better, which will help in remembering it.
+You may or may not reach a solution in 10 minutes, but you will definitely understand the formula better.
+That will help in remembering it.